xissburg/edyn/docs/Design.md

 These steps should be repeated a couple of times (e.g. 5 times) and the final value of `dtA2B` should be the average of the intermediate ones.

 This process should be repeated once in a while to account for clock drift.

+This is done both in the client and server, independently.

 ## Server receives data from client